codeforamerica/codeforamerica.org-archive/our-work/initiatives/digitalfrontdoor/playbook/user-needs/what-should-my-site-do.md

 ---
 layout: resource-detailed-guidance
-title: What Should A City Website Do?
+title: What should a city website do?
-subtitle: Principles For City Websites
+subtitle: Principles for city websites
 ---

 The internet has changed and improved many aspects of peoples' lives: from education to commerce, from transportation to employment.
 Cities must now also meet their citizens where they are spending more and more time: online.